 2. Reproduction

-After restarting now please reproduce the issue.
-Please note your PCs Date and Time of the issue occuring.
-Now close PLAYDECK (or use Task Manager to terminate).
+After restarting now please reproduce the Issue/Problem at hand.
+Please make a note of the current Date/Time (and let us know).
+After the Issue/Problem has occured, close PLAYDECK (or use Task Manager to terminate).
 Do NOT OPEN PLAYDECK again, otherwise the Logs will be lost, as they are being cleaned on every Start to reduce Upload Size.

 Note: The shorter the Logs the better, as it is more easy to isolate the issue.
 Make sure to start PLAYDECK only to reproduce the issue and don’t let PLAYDECK run for a long time.